Skip to Content

 4. Hitch a Ride on a Cargo Ship

-Some cargo ships have reserved spaces for travelers (mostly locals) and, for a fraction of the cost of air travel, you can travel to islands such as Bora Bora or even to ones that are remote even by South Pacific standards.
+Some cargo ships have reserved spaces for travelers (mostly locals).
+For a fraction of the cost of air travel, you can travel to islands such as Bora Bora in French Polynesia or even those considered remote by South Pacific standards.
+The trick is to be very flexible with your time, inquire with the locals, visit the port, and have luck on your side.

 Cargo Ships South Pacific - XDAYSINY.COM